-According to the American Veterinary Dental Society, more than 80 percent of dogs develop gum disease by the age of three years.
-Common signs of poor oral health include bad breath, excessive drooling, loss of appetite due to oral discomfort, and teeth discolored by tarter build-up.
-Bad breath is often the most obvious sign, and products with natural breath-freshening ingredients, such as anise and chlorophyll, can improve that condition.
-However pet parents can help their beloved companions enjoy optimal dental health by focusing on the cause of Fido’s offensive smells, in addition to relieving the more noticeable symptoms.
+According to the American Veterinary Dental College, more than 80 percent of dogs develop gum disease by the age of three years.
+Common signs of poor oral health can include bad breath, excessive drooling, loss of appetite due to oral discomfort, and teeth discolored (including green on your dog's teeth) by tarter build-up.

 Keeping your dog’s breath fresher starts on the inside.
-Poor digestion can often be a factor leading to bad breath.
+Poor digestion can sometimes be a factor leading to bad breath.
 A natural ingredient pet parents will find in more complete dental products is the digestive aid FOS (fructooligosaccharide).
-FOS is a prebiotic that feeds the naturally-occurring bacteria of the dog’s digestive tract, helping to relieve bad breath.
-FOS is found in some digestive aids for pets.
+FOS is a prebiotic that can help support your pet's dental health.
+FOS is found in some GI support for dogs products.

-Pet parents have a number of tools to help their companions maintain good oral health as he or she ages.
-Breath freshening, chewing, tarter-control, and digestive support will all contribute to healthier teeth and gums.
+Pet parents have a number of tools to help their companions maintain good oral health as their dog ages.
+Breath freshening, chewing, tarter-control, and digestive support can all help keep your animal's teeth healthy and clean.
 In addition, kisses from your pet will smell much better!